hi-Ernest/hi-Ernest/README.md

 There are only three things I want to do this year.
-1. use Englist better
+1. Use English for daily work
-2. do algorithm exercise
+2. Do algorithm exercise for three hundred
-3. reading and writing
+3. Reading and writing for twenty book